 To control dust, a good home renovation crew will put up temporary zip walls or even compression walls to keep the dust out of the other parts of your home.
 Another way to limit the dust particles is by putting in air filtering systems called air handlers, which are designed to pull the dust out of the air and duct it to the outside of the house.
 If possible, heat the house without your furnace, or completely block the warm-air and cold-air return vents in the construction area, so you’re not pulling dust from there throughout the house.
-Before blocking ducts, call an HVAC company to make sure your furnace will still work effectively.
+Before blocking ducts, search for reliable hvac repair companies and call them to make sure your furnace will still work effectively.

 2. Consider moving out!
 (No, really!
 Or at least take a vacation during the crunch period.)

 Renovating is a dirty, dusty business, and living in a construction zone with drywall dust on your pillow can be stressful… especially when you can’t even launder your dusty pillowcase because the water is turned off!
 Consider moving to the in-laws, the grandparents, an extended stay hotel with kitchen or even rent a home on Airbnb or VRBO.
 But if you are bound and determined to live in your home while it’s being overhauled, please read on.

 3. If you’re staying put, find alternate spaces to perform daily routines.